Burns Wound Care

 At first, wounds need to be properly cleaned.
 If necrotic or dead tissue is found, it must be removed.
 Antibiotic creams or ointments might be applied to the affected areas.
 Wound can be closed by advanced wound closure devices.
 If the wounds are large or occurring in the major part of the body e.g. face, hands and perineum, patients might need to be hospitalized.

-Daily wound dressing is conducted with continuous wound assessment.
+Wound dressing is conducted with continuous wound assessment.
 If necrosis develops, dead tissue needs to be regularly removed everyday or every 1-4 days, depending upon individual conditions.
 Antibiotic and pain killer medicines might be prescribed if necessary.
 If the skin damages are not deep, the wounds are usually self-limiting with complete cure in 1-3 weeks.
 However, for more severe wounds with higher degree burns, skin grafting might be required.
-A skin graft is a surgical procedure in which sections of patient’s own healthy skin are used to replace the scar tissue caused by deep burns.
+A skin graft is a surgical procedure in which sections of patient’s own healthy skin are used to cover the deep burns.
 Donor site wounds take on average 2-3 weeks to automatically heal.
 Skin obtained from other people is disallowed since a skin transplant between two people can cause a rejection process where the immune system of the recipient or host attacks the foreign donor tissue.

 Due to the advancements in medical technology, wound care for burns has been drastically improved.
-Advanced wound closure devices e.g. designed sutures, staples and mechanical apparatus help aiding in closing wounds by manipulating edges of the wound tissue closer together with minimized chances of scarring.
-Proper wound care given by highly expert specialists and multidisciplinary team substantially help to alleviate physical pain and emotional distress caused by burns.
+Advanced wound dressing and proper wound care given by highly expert specialists and multidisciplinary team substantially help to heal the wound faster alleviate physical pain and emotional distress caused by burns.
 If burns inevitably occur, immediate medical assistance must be sought in order to receive timely and appropriate treatments.